Strategic Leadership in Data Modernization Efforts (SLIDE)

 SLIDE 3.0 Training Overview

 SLIDE 3.0 will be delivered from August to November 2026, with biweekly virtual training sessions held on Thursdays.
 Each session is 120 minutes and includes didactic content, interactive exercises, peer-to-peer problem-solving, and dedicated time for Q&A and cohort check-ins.
 This training approach emphasizes relationship building, network development, and professional identity formation among public health leaders.
+Recognizing that DM is not just a technical challenge, but a collaborative journey, the SLIDE program will intentionally create spaces for cohort members to connect, share experiences, and build a robust professional network of DM champions.

 Session Schedule and Content toggle